tanmay-pro/SimpleRA/README.md

 ```
 LIST TABLES
 ```
-This command lists all tables that have been loaded or created using assignment statements.
+- This command lists all tables that have been loaded or created using assignment statements

 Run: `LIST TABLES`
 Run: `LOAD B`, `LIST TABLES`